» Grand Challenges Initiative

 We aim to develop inspired scientists capable of thinking across traditional disciplinary boundaries to take on the most complex problems of our time.

-Working in small teams over their first two years in Schmid College, students engage in the problems that fascinate them, from realizing unlimited renewable energy to explaining how the brain functions, and build a sophisticated intellectual foundation for the rest of their academic experience and career.
+Working in small interdisciplinary teams over their first two years in Schmid College, students engage in grand challenges that fascinate them, from realizing unlimited renewable energy to explaining how the brain functions.
+Throughout the program, students build a sophisticated intellectual foundation for the rest of their academic experience and career.

 + - What is a Grand Challenge?

-The White House Office of Science and Technology Policy describes grand challenges as “ambitious goals on a national or global scale that capture the imagination and demand advances in innovation and breakthroughs in science and technology.”
+Grand challenges are described as “ambitious goals on a national or global scale that capture the imagination and demand advances in innovation and breakthroughs in science and technology.”

 - Curing and preventing brain disorders.